-And I even go to wear cool safety glasses.
+And I even got to wear cool safety glasses.

 Pleasantries exchanged with Jim the HR guy, I donned my glasses and was walked through a large manufacturing facility.
-All I can tell you is that it is very loud and that big giant machines making precision metal things is an impressive beast to see – if only for a fleeting moment.
+All I can tell you is that it is very loud and that big giant machines making precision metal things there and that it is an impressive place to see – if only for a fleeting moment.

 Jim took me to “the old cafeteria” which looked like some sort of break room now, but what’s important to me is that this was where Stanadyne stashed a bunch of its old historical artifacts and museum-quality displays.
 Aha!
 Jim was as fascinated by some of this stuff as I was, but he admitted to being almost as ignorant about it as I was – but I’m sure he was merely making feel less incompetent when it comes to manly stuff like diesel engine parts and the like.

 So why is this thing you never heard of an Engineering Landmark?
 Because it’s an early developmental model of distributor-type injection pump for controlling engine speed, that’s why you big dummy.

 More about the Roosa Master Diesel Fuel-Injection Pump (From the ASME site):